angeris/cfmm-routing-code/numerics.md

 We can run forward only algorithm of depth N from start token to target token.

-Oracle is built using inverse length, direct reservers weighting averaging across all pools.
+Oracle is built using inverse length, direct reservers weighting averaging across all venues.

 So inner oracle accounts for price along possible routes.